Hilton Head Fishing Charters

 Inshore Fishing Charters

-Flats Boat Fishing
+Flats Fishing Charters

+Flats fishing is a specialized type of "inshore" fishing.
 Flats Boats offer an excellent opportunity for coastal marsh fishing.
 Typically setup for 1-2 people fishing, plus a guide, a flats boat charter is the most personalized guided charter fishing available.
 Sight casting opportunities for Redfish and Trout are numerous, among other species depending on season.
 Flats boat fishing guides tend to be among the most experienced, seasoned captains in the business.
 Likewise, due to the experience required to operate an excellent flats boat guiding service, they are also few and far between.
 The charters listed here are outstanding guides with many years fishing Hilton Head Island and the surrounding Lowcountry waters.

 Offshore Fishing Charters